skai111/db48x/help/db48x.md

 ### Coulomb’s Law & E Field

-These equations describe the electrostatic force between two point charged particles and the electric field observed at the position of a test charge which replaces one of the two charges Q1 or Q2 in the expression of the electric force.
+These equations describe the electrostatic force between two point charged particles and the electric field observed at the position of a test charge which replaces one of the two charges 'Q1' or 'Q2' in the expression of the electric force.

 ### E Field Infinite Line

-The expression for the radial electric field at the distance r is approximately valid if the distance r is such that r << L and therefore also applies to a wire of finite length L.
+The expression for the radial electric field at the distance 'r' is approximately valid if this distance is such that 'r << L' and therefore also applies to a wire of finite length 'L'.

 ![E field infinite line](img/E Field Infinite Line.bmp)

 ### E Field Finite Line

-The expression of the radial electric field at the distance r depends on the subtended angles θ1 and θ2 relative to the ends of the wire of finite length L.
+The expression of the radial electric field at the distance 'r' depends on the subtended angles 'θ1' and 'θ2' relative to the ends of the wire of finite length 'L'.

 ### E Field Infinite Plate

-The expression of the perpendicular electric field is constant over an infinite plate and can approximate the field at a distance d from a finite plate if d is very small compare to the dimensions (length and width) of the plate.
+The expression of the perpendicular electric field is constant over an infinite plate and can approximate the field at a distance 'd' from a finite plate if it is very small compare to the dimensions (length and width) of the plate.

 ### Ohm’s Law & Power